-Continuation of Music Theory to include expanded tonal resources, chromatic chords, and contemporary compositional devices.
-Prerequisite: MUSIC 1512; Corequisite: MUSIC 2526.
+Continuation of the study of harmony, including advanced chromaticism and an introduction to twentieth-century compositional techniques.
+Prerequisite: MUSIC 2521; Corequisite: MUSIC 2526.

 MUS 2523 THEORY OF POPULAR MUSIC

 The course helps the student develop a theoretical understanding of popular music and apply it to his or her own musical creations.
 Prerequisite: MUSIC 1512